Marginal signals explained (Part 1): Marginal emissions — what they are, and when to use them

 The consequence of your decision is 500 gCO2/kWh but your footprint is 250 gCO2/kWh 😳..
 Confused?
 That’s because we’re here dealing with two ways of assigning responsibility:

 In the average paradigm, responsibility is distributed evenly across grid users.
 In the 50% wind and 50% grid, if you were to consume electricity causing increased production from the gas turbine, everyone on the grid would be affected and have their footprint proportionally increased.
 Similarly, if you were to install a new wind turbine which produces low-carbon electricity, everyone on the grid would benefit from it and get a reduced footprint.
 The footprint of your electricity is the same as other users on the grid.
-Because benefits are distributed across all grid users, your claimable benefits will be limited.

-In the marginal (also called consequential) paradigm, responsibility is distributed based on a causal relationship between decision and consequence: when your decision causes an increased production of the marginal power plant, the additional emissions are not distributed evenly amongst its users but are instead directed to the one who caused such a reduction.
+In the marginal (also called consequential) paradigm, responsibility is distributed based on a causal relationship between decision and consequence: when your decision causes an increased production of the marginal power plant, the additional emissions are not distributed evenly amongst its users but are instead directed to the one who caused such an increment.
 This leaves other grid users unaffected.
-Similarly, the benefits of installing a new wind turbine are directed exclusively to the owner, leaving the rest of grid users with the same emissions.
+Similarly, the benefits of installing a new wind turbine are directed exclusively to the owner, leaving the rest of the grid users with the same emissions.

-It becomes clear that both paradigms can’t be used simultaneously: it’s not possible to yield savings that are both fully captured by yourself, and also benefit all grid users.
+It also becomes clear that both paradigms can’t be used simultaneously: it’s not possible to yield savings that are both fully captured by yourself and also benefit all grid users.
 Therefore, marginal and average emissions should never be mixed together.
 It’s the same reason why carbon offsets can’t be deducted from carbon accounting (offsets affect everyone but are captured by the buyer).

 A concrete example